Azure-Samples/openai-chat-app-quickstart/README.md

     docker-compose up --build
     ```

 4. Click 'http://0.0.0.0:50505' in the terminal, which should open a new tab in the browser.
+You may need to navigate to 'http://localhost:50505' if that URL doesn't work.

 ## Getting help